neeveresearch/nvx-perf/README.md

 The **AEP Module** (`nvx-perf-aep`) contains the canonical end-to-end benchmark used to measure X Platform's official performance metrics published in the [X Platform Performance Documentation](https://docs.xplatform.com/performance).
 This benchmark exercises the complete Receive-Process-Send flow of a clustered microservice.

 ## Repository Organization
 This repository is organized as a multi-module Maven project.
 Each Maven module contains programs pertaining to a specific X runtime module.
 For example, the `nvx-perf-serialization` module contains programs that benchmark message serialization and deserialization, `nvx-perf-persistence` contains programs that benchmark the various message and data persisters and so on and so forth.
-Each Maven module generates an independently deployable distribution as part of the build process.
-To run tests pertaining to a particular module, you can either download the published distribution for the module from the Neeve artifact repository or build and deploy the module's distribution and run the desired tests.
+The build process creates a single distribution containing all benchmark modules and their dependencies.

 ## Modules

-Each module benchmarks a specific X Platform component and produces an independently deployable distribution:
+Each module benchmarks a specific X Platform component:

 | X Platform Module    | Maven Module           | Description |
 |:-------------------- |:-----------------------|:------------|